XBraid/xbraid/test/README.md

-To begin testing on a new machine, like vulcan, add a new machine script similar to `machine-tux.sh` and change `autotest.sh` to recognize and run the new machine.
+To begin testing on a new machine, like vulcan, add a new machine script similar to `machine-tux.sh` and change `autotest.sh` to recognize and run the new machine test.
 To then use `autotest.sh` with the machine script, you'll have to set up a passwordless connection from the new machine to

       /usr/casc/hypre/warp/testing